romain-valeo/EVSE-connections/README.md

 ## 2c.
 With a smartphone as a router (wifi)
 ![phone-wifi](https://github.com/romain-valeo/EVSE-connections/blob/main/Phytec-connections-wifi-phone.jpg "phone-wifi")\
-Plug the wifi dongle in one of the USB port.\
+Plug the wifi dongle in one of the USB ports.\
 If you use a smartphone, open wifi access point on it.\
-Scan the available Wifi networks : `nmcli device wifi list`.\
+From the Phytec board, scan the available Wifi networks : `nmcli device wifi list`.\
 You may have to try several times, maybe even unplug/plug the dongle to make it work properly.\
-Connect to the wifi network: `nmcli device wifi connect "router_ssid" --ask`
+Once you detect the networks, connect to the wanted wifi network: `nmcli device wifi connect "router_ssid" --ask`

 > [!NOTE]
 > "router_ssid" can refer to any smartphone or router you want to connect to.